mobilepadawan/APIRest/README.md

 ### DB for MOVIES & SERIES
 I am taking the information of movies and series from a local JSON file.
 The cover images were taken from the Internet.
 The image sizing was normalized by me, and every block of text information on the JSON file was written for me.
 Some things are invented.
 Other things are real and maybe, a couple of them, were taken from Wikipedia, IMDB or a similar website.

+## Update 2021-05-05 (cathegories button)
+I added to the top-main-screen the possibility to view the content as a **General View** or through **Cathegories**.
+For this last option, I made into the code a list with the most important cathegories for movies and series, saved into an array.
+By pressing the Cathegories button, the code iterate over every element on this list, apply a filter() with the list element and show the result on screen building the HTML Card element in every iteration.

 ## Update 2021-04-20 (searching bar)
 In the added searching bar and its code logic, I'm giving to the user the possibility to search any movie or series typing any parameter.
 The topics included at the 'busqueda' field are:
 - Title